AuroraStorm-sw/Inspired-Ink/README.md

 3. "Back" button on view_ink.html shows up on a white, separate line when a user isn't signed in.
 Solution: Wrap the section around an extra top div so the button doesn't get its own line when the feedback section isn't visible to unauthorized users.

+4. After changing DEBUG from True to False, needs to change name of style.css file for the new styling to get added to the website, even after hard refreshing the webpage.
+Solution: Still debugging at time of project submission, no solution discovered in time.

 # Future implements - nice to haves